Pistorius to be released on parole next Tuesday

 “But it doesn’t change anything in their lives.
 Their daughter is still not coming back.

 “Whether Pistorius is incarcerated or released on parole, their daughter is still gone.”

 After meeting last week, the parole board said it wanted to consult with Steenkamp’s family over Pistorius’s possible release.

-An official statement from the department of correctional services said the parole board "approved the placement of offender Oscar Pistorius under correctional supervision" from Tuesday.
+An official statement from the department of correctional services said the parole board “approved the placement of offender Oscar Pistorius under correctional supervision as from 20 October 2015.